fieldtrip/website/development/realtime/buffer_c.md

 ### The buffer will be attached to your local application

 Your application is responsible for starting up the tcpserver.
-The tcpserver is a multithreaded function, which will spawn a seperate tcpsocket thread for every incoming connection.
+The tcpserver is a multithreaded function, which will spawn a separate tcpsocket thread for every incoming connection.
 The tcpsocket thread reads a request from the network, processes the request, and returns a response.
 Possible requests that the buffer can process are PUT_HDR, PUT_DAT, PUT_EVT, GET_HRD, GET_DAT, GET_EVT, FLUSH_HDR, FLUSH_DAT, FLUSH_EVT.
 The tcpserver is instantiated using the following pseudo-cod

     ... start the multithreading...
     tcpserver((void *)(&host));